Snow, rain slam California as Michigan shivers without power

 “We’ve not had an ice storm in the last 50 years that has impacted our infrastructure like this,” said Trevor Lauer, president of DTE Electric.

+In Portland, Tim Varner sat huddled with blankets in a storefront doorway that shielded him from some of the wind, ice and snow.
+Local officials have opened six overnight shelters but the 57-year-old, who has been homeless for two decades, said it was too hard to push a shopping cart containing his belongings to get to one.

+“It’s impossible,” he said.
+“The snow gets built up on the wheels of your cart, and then you find slippery spots and can’t get no traction.
+So you’re stuck.”

-In Southern California, the latest storm began moving in Thursday with rain and snow flurries.
-Flood watches and warnings were in effect through Saturday afternoon for some coastal regions and valleys, and the potential for rainfall causing flooding and debris flow in some areas burned by wildfires in recent years.
+In Southern California, flood watches and warnings were in effect through Saturday afternoon for some coastal regions and valleys, with the potential for rainfall causing flooding and debris flow in some areas burned by wildfires in recent years.

 Evacuation warnings also were issued in Ventura County for four areas considered unstable after being hit hard by storms last month.